michaelmrose/vi3/readme.md

 Accessed via d in command mode
 - w kill window
 - d kill all windows in workspace
+- a[a-z] kill all windows of window class designated by [a-z]
-- a kill all visible workspaces
+- z kill all visible workspaces
 - o kill all windows in workspace other than focused

 ##Convenience Functions